AlgyJr/ios_guides/Table-View-Guide.md

 Rows in a `UITableView` can be grouped under section headers.
-You can control how many sections are in the table and how many rows are in each section by implementing the [`numberOfSectionsInTableView`][numberofsections] and the [`numberOfRowsInSection`][numberofrowsinsection] methods respectively in our `UITableViewDataSource`.
-You would then need your [`cellForRowAtIndexPath`][cellforrowatindexpath] implementation to support multiple sections and recturn the correct row under the correct section specified by the `indexPath`.
+You can control how many sections are in the table and how many rows are in each section by implementing the [`numberOfSections`][numberofsections] and the [`numberOfRowsInSection`][numberofrowsinsection] methods respectively in our `UITableViewDataSource`.
+You would then need your [`cellForRowAtIndexPath`][cellforrowatindexpath] implementation to support multiple sections and return the correct row under the correct section specified by the `indexPath`.

 ### Section header views